MikeHathaway/interest-rate-keeper/README.md

 - CLI and KeeperHub entrypoints
 - unit tests plus a Base-fork integration test that uses the deployed Base Ajna ERC20 factory

 The detailed product and engineering decisions are in [DESIGN.md](./DESIGN.md).
-The used-pool upward research boundary is summarized in [docs/used-pool-upward-control-summary.md](./docs/used-pool-upward-control-summary.md), and the managed inventory-backed operating model is in [docs/curator-mode.md](./docs/curator-mode.md).
+The used-pool upward research boundary is summarized in [docs/used-pool-upward-control-summary.md](./docs/used-pool-upward-control-summary.md), the managed inventory-backed operating model is in [docs/curator-mode.md](./docs/curator-mode.md), and the current runtime/module explainer is in [docs/architecture.md](./docs/architecture.md).
 Deferred work is tracked in [TODOS.md](./TODOS.md).

-An architecture diagram for the keeper runtime and module layout lives in [DESIGN.md#architecture](./DESIGN.md#architecture).
+Current architecture diagrams also live in [DESIGN.md#architecture](./DESIGN.md#architecture).

 ![Keeper architecture](./docs/diagrams/keeper-architecture.png)